SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Spirit Walker

-While raging, you can also cast Spirit Guardians spell that lasts for one minute without any components and without requiring concentration.
+Whenever you start raging, you can also cast Spirit Guardians spell as a part of Rage feature that lasts for one minute without any components and without requiring concentration.
 You can use this feature once per long rest.
-If you start raging and are out of use of this feature, you can expend one Rage charge instead to use it again.
+If you start raging and are out of use of this feature, you can instead, expend one Rage charge to use it again.

 ### Level 14